DavideDeplano/DavideDeplano/README.md

 **Technosignature Search at INAF – Sardinia Radio Telescope** (9 months)

-Adaptation and validation on real SRT data of a multi-stage ML pipeline for technosignature detection, based on the method of Pardo et al. (AJ 2025).
-The pipeline combines a density filter (UMAP + KDE), a frequency filter (ensemble GMM with bagging), and an ON/OFF similarity filter in UMAP space.
+Adaptation and validation on real SRT data of a multi-stage anomaly-detection pipeline for SETI-like radio signals, based on the methodology of Pardo et al. (AJ 2025).
+Candidates pass a density-based pre-filter (cross-correlation features, UMAP embedding, per-category KDEs) trained on simulated cadences, are then independently scored by a frequency-based GMM ensemble and an ON/OFF similarity metric in UMAP space, and finally ranked to prioritise human inspection.

-Original contributions: an **NCC-max feature extractor** tolerant to frequency drifts, and a convolutional autoencoder extension optimised via Keras Tuner / Hyperband with 3-phase training and memory mapping for datasets larger than 32 GB.
+Original contributions: an **NCC-max cross-correlation extractor** tolerant to frequency drifts (validated against a Pearson baseline), plus convolutional-autoencoder and Random-Forest filters optimised with Keras Tuner / Hyperband, and memory mapping for datasets larger than 32 GB.

+Built as a modular, reproducible framework: YAML configuration, `src/srtad` package with a pluggable filter interface, UML documentation, and cross-platform setup and run scripts.

 🔗 [srt-anomaly-detection](https://github.com/DavideDeplano/srt-anomaly-detection)